By Timothy Kusherets

 Lifespan: Sockeye live to be 3 to 5 years old.

 Angler value: Extremely high, in freshwater and almost non-existent in saltwater.

 Techniques of fishing: small tackle of flies and spinners during the fall months.
 They can be found swimming near the surface of many rivers and estuaries, but that is not the same when in the open ocean where they travel deep and unseen.
 The preferred colors of lures and flies are orange and red and should be fished very slowly beneath the surface and with current speed on the surface.

 Seasons to fish: April to the end of October with the saltwater season first few months.

 A A Fishing wishes to extend a debt of gratitude to Timothy Kusherets of for contributing a wealth of knowledge about salmon and steelhead fishing.

-Visit Timothy Kusherets website for great fishing information and to purchase his book - Steelhead & Salmon Drift-Fishing Secrets.
+Timothy Kusherets offers great fishing information in his book - Steelhead & Salmon Drift-Fishing Secrets.

 See listing of world records and Mr. Kusherets personal bests here.